What Is a GIS Specialist?

 There’s an expectation that each GIS specialist is multi-disciplinary.
 For example, they can automate with ModelBuilder or by building Python scripts.
 And they can handle almost any task thrown at them.

-Today, let’s explore the career of the GIS specialist.
+Today, let’s explore the career of a GIS specialist.
 And are they really that special?

 GIS Specialist Job Description